Larven

-Larven "Caterpillar" was a Swedish snowmobile that was manufactured from the 1960s to the 1980s in Östersund.
-The rider had to wear skis as well.
-This was for steering the vehicle, since the machine itself only provided propulsion.
+Larven ("Caterpillar") was a Swedish snowmobile that was manufactured from the 1960s to the 1980s in Östersund.
+The rider wears skis to control the vehicle.
+The machine itself only provided propulsion and a place to sit.
 The design was easy to stow in a car due its small size.

 Two Larven machines were used in a dramatic chase scene in Bear Island, a 1979 film.